|My well-worn (and well-loved) copy of

 - The incredible love stories.
 Some of my favourite literary matches are in this text.

 - The great explorations of life and death.
-The quote that goes something like, “a sense of remoteness from all earthy things, and a strangely joyful lightness of being” is certainly worth savouring.
+Read the book and savour its words: “a sense of remoteness from all earthy things, and a strangely joyful lightness of being…”

 - Pierre Bezukhov is a truly remarkable character, and one in which I can see so many aspects of myself.
 His transformation is great to follow.
 Pierre learns that “man was created for happiness, and happiness lies within”, and goes on to state that as there is “a limit to suffering and a limit to freedom”, “there is nothing in the world to be frightened of”.
 This latter phrase means the most to me – it helps me realise that my anxiety is entirely meaningless and trivial.